The Economic Impact of Low- and High-Frequency Temperature Changes

-The estimates of $\beta_\lo$ and $b_\lo$ for model AFE change sign relative to the FE estimates, suggesting that common time variations have been omitted from model FE.
+The estimates of $\beta_\lo$ and $b_\lo$ for model AFE are closer to zero, suggesting that common time variations have been omitted from model FE.
 However, model AFE model assumes a homogeneous response to the common year variations, which may be a restrictive assumption.
 The bottom panel of Table \ref{tbl:USpanel} reports estimates from model IFE.
 Although $\hat\beta_\lo$ and $\hat b_\lo$ in this IFE model are still negative, they are statistically insignificant.
-Since the coefficient $\beta_X$ in a regression of $\Delta Y$ on $X$ is a combination of $\beta_\lo$ and $\beta_\hi$, our results suggest that if we had performed an AFE or IFE regression with $X$ as the regressor, $\hat \beta_X$ would also be small and insignificant.
-Indeed, $\hat \beta_X$ from the two regressions are $-0.062$ and $-0.110$ respectively.
+Since the coefficient $\beta_X$ in a regression of $\Delta Y$ on $X$ is a combination of $\beta_\lo$ and $\beta_\hi$,\footnote{As $\cov(X,\Delta Y)=\beta_\lo \var(\lo^0_X)+ \beta_\hi\var(\hi^0_X)$, the population parameter $\beta_X$ is

+and the least squares estimate $\hat \beta_X$ will be a weighted sum of $\beta_\lo$ and $\beta_\hi$.} our results suggest that if we had performed an AFE or IFE regression with $X$ as the regressor, $\hat \beta_X$ would also be small and insignificant.
+Indeed, $\hat \beta_X$ from the two regressions are $-0.111$ and $-0.198$ respectively.
 Though negative, the standard errors and confidence intervals all suggest that $\beta_X$ is not statistically different from zero.

-One interesting result that emerges from Table \ref{tbl:USpanel} is that the impact effect of $\hi_{X,it}$ in the IFE model is estimated to be $-0.145$ and marginally significant with a 68\% bootstrap confidence interval of $[-0.233,-0.052]$.
-Although $-0.145$ may seem small, the estimated economic magnitude can be large because the high-frequency component $\hi_{X,it}$ is more variable than its low-frequency counterpart $\lo_{X,it}$.
+One interesting result that emerges from Table \ref{tbl:USpanel} is that the impact effect of $\hi_{X,it}$ in the IFE model is estimated to be $-0.217$ and marginally significant with a 68\% bootstrap confidence interval of $[-0.370,-0.057]$.
+Although $-0.217$ may seem small and the effects of the high-frequency component should be short-lived, the estimated economic magnitude can be large because the high-frequency component $\hi_{X,it}$ is more variable than its low-frequency counterpart $\lo_{X,it}$.
 Overall, the relationship between temperature and economic activity in the U.S. panel – to the extent there is one – is more likely to be driven by high-frequency weather variations such as heat waves or natural disasters.